-- 8. (1) An employer may not employ a foreign national within the territory of the Republic of South Africa prior to such foreign national producing an applicable and valid work permit, issued in terms of the Immigration Act. - (2) The Minister may, after consulting the Board, make regulations to facilitate the employment of foreign nationals, which regulations may include the following measures: - (a) The employers must satisfy themselves that there are no other persons in the Republic with suitable skills to fill a vacancy, before recruiting a foreign 20 national;
+8. (1) An employer may not employ a foreign national within the territory of the Republic of South Africa prior to such foreign national producing an applicable and valid work permit, issued in terms of the Immigration Act.

+(2) The Minister may, after consulting the Board, make regulations to facilitate the employment of foreign nationals, which regulations may include the following 15 measures:

-- (b) the employers may make use of public employment services or private employment agencies to assist the employers to recruit a suitable employee who is a South African citizen or permanent resident; and - (c) preparation of a skills transfer plan by employers in respect of any position in 25 which a foreign national is employed. - (3) A regulation made in terms of this section may- - (a) include any other requirement necessary to implement the provisions of this section which are consistent with the Immigration Act; and - (b) differentiate between different categories of visas issued in terms of the 30 Immigration Act and different categories of work. - (4) An employee who is employed without a valid work permit is entitled to enforce any claim that the employee may have in terms of any statute or employment relationship against his or her employer or any person who is liable in terms of the law.
+- (a) The employers must satisfy themselves that there are no other persons in the Republic with suitable skills to fill a vacancy, before recruiting a foreign national; - (b) the employers may make use of public employment services or private 20 employment agencies to assist the employers to recruit a suitable employee who is a South African citizen or permanent resident; and - (c) preparation of a skills transfer plan by employers in respect of any position in which a foreign national is employed.

+(3) A regulation made in terms of this section may-

+(a) include any other requirement necessary to implement the provisions of this section which are consistent with the Immigration Act; and

+(b) differentiate between different categories of visas issued in terms of the Immigration Act and different categories of work.

+(4) An employee who is employed without a valid work permit is entitled to enforce 30 any claim that the employee may have in terms of any statute or contract of employment against his or her employer or any person who is liable in terms of the law.